microsoft/PowerPlatformConnectors/certified-connectors/tyntec-SMS/README.md

 Tyntec Conversation API allows you to send customized SMS messages.

+Use the most universal texting channel SMS when it’s critical that any user must get the message, no matter which chat app they’re using.
+For use cases such as sending a one-time-passcode or two-factor authentication (2FA), the SMS channel is the most-widely used method for phone-based authentication, thanks to its global coverage and high open rates.

 ### User Cases of this connector
 -   Use this connector in PowerApps Workflows (great for Marketing, CRM or Sales)
 -   Send SMS messages using Azure Logic Apps